Gieneq/Audio-Spectrum-Display/schematics/README.md

 |:-:|
 |<img src="basic_circuit_thevenins_theorem_2.png" alt="" width="500">|

 To ensure if both circuits are behaving the same way, let's look at output voltage.
-Thevenin's circuit's output voltage is passed from voltage source witout any loss on resistor, becouse of no current flow.
+Thevenin's circuit's output voltage is passed from voltage source without any loss on resistor, because of no current flow.
 So output voltage is simply:

 <img height="50" src="https://render.githubusercontent.com/render/math?math=U_{out} = U_{th} = U_{in}\frac{R_1}{R_1 \!%2B\!
 R_2} [V]" >